Apply for protection against infringements of intellectual property rights on imports into and exports out of the UK.

 - formally authorised to both use and start court proceedings to protect the rights

 If you already have an Application for Action

 If you already have a UK application through the Europa website, you’ll need to extend your application when it expires.

-If your rights are already protected by an application made through another EU member state, they will not be protected in the UK after 31 December 2020.
-You will need to make a new application to protect your rights in the UK from 1 January 2021.
+If your rights are already protected by an application made through another EU member state, they will not be protected in the UK.
+You will need to make a new application to protect your rights in the UK.

-The following rights will not exist in the UK after 31 December 2020:
+The following rights do not exist in the UK:

 - international registered trade mark ― designating the EU

 - EU trade mark